Sovereign French NTP: Why It Matters

 Network time is one of the deepest and least-discussed dependencies in any IT system.
 A drifting clock does not stop a service: it silently invalidates the security guarantees you assumed were intact.

-• MiFID II / RTS 25 — market operators must demonstrate UTC synchronization within 100 µs, with documented traceability.
+- MiFID II / RTS 25 — market operators must demonstrate UTC synchronization at a threshold that depends on their activity: 100 µs for high-frequency algorithmic trading, 1 ms for other forms of algorithmic trading, 1 s for manual order entry.
+Documented traceability in every case.
 This is a recurring object of AMF / ESMA audits.

 The question of where the time source lives, and under whose jurisdiction, follows directly.
 When the rest of the stack is hardened against a network attacker, it is consistent for the time source to meet the same bar: operated by a known entity, bound by the law applicable to the customer, and technically verifiable by third parties.